-The FCC has the responsibility to require that municipalities rectify such problems within a reasonable time if the interference is caused by faulty power utility equipment.
-Under FCC rules, most power-line and related equipment is classified as an "incidental radiator."
-This term is used to describe equipment that does not intentionally generate any radio-frequency energy, but that may create such energy as an incidental part of its intended operation.
+The FCC has the responsibility to require that such problems be rectified within a reasonable time if the interference is caused by Part 15 consumer equipment.
+Under FCC rules, such equipment is classified as an "unintentional radiator."
+This term is used to describe equipment that intentionally generates radio-frequency energy but does not intentionally radiate it as part of its intended operation.